Australia-Gulf Cooperation Council (GCC)

 Stakeholder consultation process

-The Department of Foreign Affairs and Trade (DFAT) is seeking stakeholder submissions on particular opportunities and benefits for Australian exporters and importers in a possible FTA with the GCC.
+The Department of Foreign Affairs and Trade (DFAT) is seeking stakeholder submissions on the potential opportunities and impacts of a possible FTA with the GCC.
 DFAT is particularly interested in details of specific impediments to trade and investment that the agreement could address.
-Information from stakeholders will help inform the Australian Government’s approach to a potential future resumption of negotiations on an FTA with the GCC.
+This information will help inform the Australian Government’s approach to a potential resumption of negotiations on an FTA with the GCC.

-A written submission on the GCC FTA can also be made as part of a response to the request for stakeholder submissions on the proposed Australia-UAE Comprehensive Economic Partnership Agreement (CEPA), which was announced by then Minister Tehan on 17 March 2022.
+A written submission on the GCC FTA can also be made as part of a response to the request for stakeholder submissions on a prospective Australia-UAE Comprehensive Economic Partnership Agreement (CEPA).
 Further information is available at Australia-UAE Comprehensive Economic Partnership Agreement.

 DFAT will continue to provide information and updates on this website.
 Requests for additional information can also be made by email to GCCfta@dfat.gov.au.